Pratham-Bhavsar/dockerops-suite/README.md

 Environment variables are managed using a `.env` file.

+---

 ### GitHub Actions

 To get familiar with CI/CD concepts, I integrated GitHub Actions into the project.

-The workflow automatically checks shell scripts using ShellCheck whenever changes are pushed to the repository.
+The workflow automatically validates shell scripts using ShellCheck whenever code is pushed to the repository.

+This gave me a basic understanding of automated code validation and CI pipelines.

+---

 ### Kubernetes

-After completing the Docker-based setup, I migrated the application to Kubernetes using Kind.
+After completing the Docker-based setup, I migrated the application to Kubernetes using Kind (Kubernetes in Docker).

-While doing this, I learned about:
+While working with Kubernetes, I learned about:

 * Deployments
 * Services